93d Military Police Battalion

 The 93d (or 93rd) Military Police Battalion of the United States Army was formed in June 1945 and has operated in World War II, the Korean and Vietnam wars, the Gulf War, and the Iraq War.

 Mission

-The 93d Military Police Battalion deploys worldwide to conduct Military Police operations, and conducts continuous law and order operations in support of the Fort Bliss military community.
+The 93d Military Police Battalion deploys worldwide to conduct Military Police operations, and continuous law and order operations in support of the Fort Bliss military community.

 Organization

 The battalion is subordinate to 89th Military Police Brigade.
 It numbers over 800 soldiers who are stationed at its headquarters at Fort Bliss, Texas.

-The battalion consists of one Headquarters and Headquarters Detachment, two Law Enforcement Detachments - the 72nd Military Police Detachment and the 513th Military Working Dog (MWD) detachment - and four Military Police Companies:
+The battalion consists of one Headquarters and Headquarters Detachment, one Law Enforcement Activities (LEA) Company, one Law Enforcement Detachment - the 513th Military Working Dog (MWD) detachment - and three Military Police Companies: